 Students of Delft University of Technology in the Netherlands have presented the design of their new hydrogen fuel cell race car.
 It’s called the Forze VII.
 The new car is based on a LMP3 chassis and the energy to propel the vehicle will be generated by a 100 kW fuel cell, powered by hydrogen.
-The electric motors can generate a maximum output of 200 kW.
+Its electric motors can generate a maximum output of 200 kW.
 The Forze VII can reach a top speed of about 210 km/h and hits 100 km/h from standstill in less than four seconds.

 Delft students have been developing a range of hydrogen fuel cell powered vehicles since 2007 and competed in world’s first race for this type of race cars a year later.